Here To Explore Our World

 Travel Stories & Photography with a Splash of History and Oddities

-Dessert at Sunday Folks Singapore
+Dessert at Sunday Folks Holland Village Singapore

 Chip Bee Gardens

-Chip Bee Gardens is an interesting part of Singapore.
 I looked for rentals here for a while because there is a lot of greenery and the houses have some outdoor space, great for Lou and Abby.
 It’s quiet and not built up.
 In many ways, it’s similar to where I lived in East Coast.
-It’s also just across from the Holland Village Shopping Centre, where one of my favourite foot reflexology practitioners is and Holland Village has a lot of amenities.
+It’s also just across from the Holland Village Shopping Centre, where one of my favourite foot reflexology practitioners is and Holland Village has a lot of amenities, including a food court and Cold Storage for grocery shopping.
 There are a few bus routes and a MRT station, so it’s very convenient.
 I already come to Holland Village quite regularly.

 Chip Bee Gardens has a few gourmet restaurants, eateries, and places like Sunday Folks.
 Being here makes them kinda special, like a special treat.
 Originals Sins, a vegetarian Mediterranean restaurant, has been there since 1997.
 It’s a popular place to meet my friends as most of us are vegetarian or pescatarian.